 Technology, finance, travel, lifestyle, food, fashion, blogging, photography, marketing, animals, sports, online earning etc, are some of the popular macro-niches.
 You can find hundreds of thousands of sub-niches within them.

 Choosing a right niche is very critical for the success of your blogging journey.
-So take your time and determine a profitable niche before you create your blog.
+So take your time and determine a niche before you create your blog.

 I have created a very special post that guides you on picking a profitable niche for blogging with the help of Keyword Research Tool that covers following topics: